Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Soil: Loose, sandy loam is best.

-Watering: Regular watering and making sure it has deep penetration.
+Watering: Regular watering and making sure it has gets deeply into the soil.

 Location: Full sun to partial shade.